-8.7 General role of Scrutiny Committees (including Select Committees and Scrutiny Performance Panels)
+8.7 General role of Scrutiny Committees

-Within their terms of reference and as directed by the Overview and Scrutiny Coordinating and Call-in Committee, all Scrutiny Committees will:
+Within their terms of reference all Scrutiny Committees will:

-- a) review and/or scrutinise decisions made, or actions taken in connection with the discharge of any of the Council's executive functions; - make reports and/or recommendations to Full Council, the Cabinet or any Joint Committee, in connection with the discharge of any executive functions; - c) consider any matter affecting the area or its inhabitants; - d) exercise the right to call-in, for reconsideration of decisions made but not yet implemented by the Cabinet and key decisions made but not yet implemented by Officers under delegated powers; - e) consider value for money, service improvement and performance management in undertaking scrutiny reviews; - Select Committees will meet 6-weekly, in accordance with the Council diary, but may hold special meetings if the Chairperson considers it necessary; - g) Select Committees may hold joint meetings with other Select Committees or Scrutiny Performance Panels if the relevant Chairpersons consider it appropriate; and - h) Select Committees will undertake scrutiny of partners as described in the Local Government and Public Involvement in Health Act 2007 and in relation to the Police and Justice Act 2006.
+- a) review and/or scrutinise decisions made, or actions taken in connection with the discharge of any of the Council's executive functions. - b) make reports and/or recommendations to Full Council or the Cabinet in connection with the discharge of any executive functions. - c) consider any matter affecting the area or its inhabitants. - d) Overview and Scrutiny Co-ordinating and Call in Committee only exercise the right to call-in, for reconsideration of decisions made but not yet implemented by the Cabinet and key decisions made but not yet implemented by Officers under delegated powers. - e) consider value for money, service improvement and performance management in undertaking scrutiny reviews. - f) meet 6-weekly, in accordance with the Council diary, but may hold special meetings if the Chairperson considers it necessary; and g) Adult Safeguarding, Health and Wellbeing Scrutiny Committee only will undertake scrutiny of partners as described in the Local Government and Public Involvement in Health Act 2007 and in relation to the Police and Justice Act 2006.